Join the Pacific Institute at the Historic UN 2023 Water Conference

 Water and energy systems are regularly targeted in the Russia-Ukraine war, Iraq, Africa, and elsewhere.
 Access to water has often been a catalyst for tensions and violence, and water itself has long been a target and tool of war.
 How are the links between water and security changing?
 In an increasingly water-stressed world, what essential strategies can reduce the risk of water-related violence and what are the paths to peace?

-This session draws from Pacific Institute’s longstanding work on water conflict, including the Institute’s Water Conflict Chronology, the most comprehensive, open-source database on water conflicts around the world.
+This session drew from Pacific Institute’s longstanding work on water conflict, including the Institute’s Water Conflict Chronology, the most comprehensive, open-source database on water conflicts around the world.
 Speakers include:

 • Peter H. Gleick, Pacific Institute